 - Procedure for monitoring the system operation

-- Proper disposal of UV lamps, ballasts, quartz sleeves, and other components
+- Proper disposal of UV lamps, lamp drivers, quartz sleeves, and other components

 What type of public safety concerns are associated with the use of UV disinfection versus chlorination?